sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Kris, Susie, and...
 Ralsei, was it?
 They're characters from that one game...
 Undergame.
 Or something.
 Undertale?
 No, the newer one.
 Uhhh... it'll come to you eventually.

 Okay, that explains Blue Guy.
+They're all, bar Kris, monsters.
+These three were Lightners (even if Ralsei was a Darkner, but the difference was escaping you at the moment).

 You take in their details, and note how Susie scowls at you, shifting her grip on the battle axe resting against her shoulder.
 How Kris seems to just examine you silently, his eyes hidden beneath his bangs.
 How Ralsei's eyes carefully scan your body.